-Map 7.3 Map Locating The Cathedral Enclosure, Kildare
+Fig. 35 - Map Locating The Cathedral Enclosure, Kildare

-Fig. 7.9 Entrance Forecourt To Cathedral
+Fig. 36 - Entrance Forecourt To Cathedral

-Monuments included in the cathedral, the chapter house and on the monastic site comprise are listed in the appendix B.
+Monuments included in the cathedral, the chapter house and on the monastic site are listed in the appendix B.

 Various monument in the grounds comprise of a high cross, grave slabs, Cross-slabs, inscribed stones, effigies, tombs, memorial stones, and architectural fragments, all which are individually of artistic interest.
 A number of mature trees define a former boundary between the eastern side of the Cathedral and the adjoining buildings to the east.